mdn/content/files/en-us/web/html/element/input/email/index.md

 ### list

 The values of the list attribute is the {{domxref("Element.id", "id")}} of a {{HTMLElement("datalist")}} element located in the same document.
 The {{HTMLElement("datalist")}} provides a list of predefined values to suggest to the user for this input.
-Any values in the list that are not compatible with the {{htmlattrxref("type", "input")}} are not included in the suggested options.
+Any values in the list that are not compatible with the [`type`](/en-US/docs/Web/HTML/Element/input#type) are not included in the suggested options.
 The values provided are suggestions, not requirements: users can select from this predefined list or provide a different value.

 ### maxlength